knorrie/network-examples/ospf-intro/README.md

  * If you want to decrease the time until the network gets reconfigured when a router crashes without notifying anyone, you might want to play with hello timers, or even bfd.
  * Equal cost multipath routing (ECMP) is a big thing nowadays, which is used a lot to load balance traffic over multiple paths to a destination instead of choosing only one as best path.
 You can even enable that in the network we just built by just specifying `ecmp yes` in the OSPF configuration (try it on R2 or R6) and see what effect it has on the output of `ip r` on the linux command line.
 Just search for information on it on the Internet to learn more.
  * 'Cost' is an aspect that is fundamental to OSPF and the calculation of the shortest paths in the network.
 Traditionally, cost is related to the bandwith of a link between routers, and causes higher bandwith connections to be prefered above lower bandwith connections.
 Since we're working with switched Gigabit/s networks by default now, if it's not 10Gb/s, in the datacenter and even in our office, I've just been ignoring that.

-Enabling logging is also a nice way to get more insight in the way routing changes happen.
-There is no syslog daemon running in the containers which are used here, but BIRD can also directly log to a file.
-An example is to create `/var/log/bird` inside the container, chown it to the bird user, and then set `log "/var/log/bird/bird.log" all;` in `bird.conf`.

 Another thing you can play with is rolling out IPv6 on this little network that was just built.
 It needs a `bird6.conf` configuration file, and you'll soon find out doing IPv6 is very similar to what we did here with IPv4.
 Just pick some subnets from the `2001:db8::/32` network to work with and there you go.